top of page

 Decisions about marriage, to say nothing of fashioning a ceremony, can be both exciting and fraught with questions.
 To ease the process and provide some answers, our rabbis look forward to meeting with you and talking about your future as a couple.

-At thirteen, Jewish children automatically become Bar Mitzvah (“son of the commandment”) or Bat Mitzvah (“daughter of the commandment”).
+At thirteen, Jewish children automatically become a B'Mitzvah (“child of the commandment”).
 In ancient days, this marked the child’s entry into adulthood.
-Over the centuries, the service in which a child demonstrates his or her newly acquired Hebrew skills by participating in a Shabbat service and reading from the Torah has taken on the same name: Bar or Bat Mitzvah.
+Today, it is an opportunity for children to demonstrate their newly acquired Hebrew skills by participating in a Shabbat service and reading from the Torah.

-(Circumcision, Covenant of Welcome, and Baby Namings)
+Circumcision, Covenant of Welcome, and Baby Namings

 Welcoming a new member of the family is a profound experience.
 Our Rabbis would be honored to share in your happiness with the proper rituals and celebrations.
 Tradition calls for us to circumcise our sons on the eighth day of life in a ritual called brit milah, the covenant of circumcision.
 During this ceremony, boys also take on their Hebrew names.
 Girls are welcomed and given their Hebrew names in a ceremony called brit bat, the covenant for a daughter.
 Naming ceremonies typically take place during one of Rodef Shalom’s Shabbat services.
 Our rabbis are readily available to meet with you before or after your child is born in order to discuss the details of the appropriate ritual to welcome your child, honor your family, and link us all in the chain of Jewish tradition.
 We’d also be glad to help you choose a Hebrew name!